Ehab011/social-integration/README.md

 # Flutter Social Media App

 Welcome to the Flutter Social Media App!
-This app allows users to sign in with their Facebook and Google accounts using Firebase Authentication.
+This app contains login, register forms and allows users to sign in with their Facebook and Google accounts using Firebase Authentication.
 After logging in, users can view their profile details, including their name, profile photo, and email address.

 ## Getting Started